04 December 2012

 Examples (scaled down because of large file sizes):

 Please let me know (comment below) if you find any issues, I’d like for this to continue working for everyone!
 If you’d like to help develop it, checkout the project on git.
-I’ve already merged a pull request from Ben Gleitz for naming the temp file.
+I’ve already merged a pull request from Ben Gleitz for naming the temp file and some others from Terry Jones to help with performance and other issues.

 Other options (if you’re using Mac OSX)